Sivothajan/bytes.sivothajan.me/blogs/tech/github/profile_view_counter.md

 ## What I Did

-### Steps I took to create the GitHub Profile View Counter:
+### Steps I took to create the GitHub Profile View Counter

 1. I copied the SVG image template from [Shields.io](https://shields.io).
 2. I created a Redis database using [Upstash](https://upstash.com).